Eveykins86/thoughtbook-api/README.md

 To use the thoughtbook-api, you can make requests to the following endpoints:

-GET /api/user: Get all users.
+`GET /api/user:` Get all users.

-GET /api/user/:id: Get a single user by their ID.
+`GET /api/user/:id:` Get a single user by their ID.

+`POST /api/user:` Create a new user.

-POST /api/user: Create a new user.
+`POST /api/Thought:` Create a new Thought for the user.

+`DELETE /api/user/:id:` Delete a user.

 ## Contribution